A writing portfolio is the lifeblood of any freelance writer. It’s like having a sales rep 24/7 that closes deals on autopilot. 🤑

 - Content writing services

 You can also throw an adjective in there, like “high-quality” or “authoritative,” but I believe that’s redundant.
-If you want to tell your prospects your content is high-quality, then just show them that content and they will figure it out on their own.
+If you want to tell your leads your content is high-quality, then just show them that content, and they will figure it out on their own.

 I work with SaaS companies to increase their traffic and leads through content marketing.
 Learn more about my services: http://contentfiesta.com/content-marketing-services/.

 There’s no need to overcomplicate this and try to sound like a sales rep. The only thing I added in there that I think adds more power to it is the outcome I work on — in my case, to increase traffic and leads.

 You can also rephrase your title idea as a question, something like:

 Do you want more traffic and leads?
 Then I can help you with my content marketing services.

 Finally, I added a link to my services page.
 If you don’t have a website yet, don’t worry as you will take care of that in step #4.
 For the time being, I recommend you add a call-to-action in there so you can take the conversation further.

 After you’ve set up your writing profile, it’s time to add your pieces to your newly opened portfolio.
 The first thing to do is to click on the “Edit or add projects” button.

 Then, click on the “+” button in the top right and click on “Import from a single URL.”